What is a Sales Ledger?

-- They help businesses to keep detailed information regarding the sales that are made.
+- They help businesses to keep detailed information regarding the sales made.

-- It helps in backtracking in case of any issue that arises in the future like sales return or any similar issues.
+- It helps in backtracking in case of any issue that arises in the future, like sales return, etc.

-- They help in keeping the general ledger precise since all the detailed information is recorded in the sales ledger.
+- They help in keeping the general ledger precise, since all the detailed information record in the sales ledger.

-- Facilitates businesses to keep track of all the payments that are received and the payments that are yet to receive for the sale that has been made.
+- Facilitates businesses to keep track of all the payments received and the payments that are yet to receive for sale made;

-- it is the golden source for the sales amount that will be recorded in the income statement.
+- It is the golden source for the sales amount recorded in the income statement.

 - At times of mismatch in the sales account, They can be used to research and understand what resulted in the mismatch.